maueroats/teaching/content/ap-cs/jm/ch02/_index.md

     works.
 Change `Dinosaur` to `dinosaur` in every Java file...
 Does it still work?
 Explain.

+13. What was the first popular object oriented language?
+Where was it made?
+What hope did the author have for it?

 13. What makes inheritance useful?
 (Not the goals of inheritance.)